Download Options

 Note: The zip file name is simoi370.zip and the approximate size is 26K.

-Assembler, Coding Techniques
+ASSEMBLER, Coding Techniques

 This sample program is written in IBM Mainframe Assembler (HLASM), it will compile using Assembler/H or HLASM.
 This program provides examples of some of the coding techniques used by mainframe assembler programmers.
 It will run as an MVS batch job on an IBM mainframe or as a project with Micro Focus Mainframe Express (MFE) running on a PC with Windows.